BU

 Menta (Мента)

-A potent peppermint liqueur, often served as a digestif or mixed in cocktails.
-Its refreshing flavor is popular, especially during the summer.
+Potent peppermint liqueur, often served as a digestif or mixed in cocktails.
+Refreshing flavor is popular, especially during summer.

 liqueur25-35%